 What will you learn with California State Parks?

-We surveyed over 10,000 Home Learning Program Participants and this is what they shared they discovered from an experience with California State Parks PORTS Programs.
-See what your students can discover with California State Parks in our digital content library or keep reading to discover K-12 Teacher resources.
+We surveyed over 10,000 PORTS Home Learning Program participants and asked them what they discovered from their virtual field trip experience with California State Parks and this word cloud reflects what they learned.
+See what your students can discover with California State Parks in our Digital Content Library or keep reading to discover K-12 Teacher resources.

 All Grade Levels